You can test your internet download and upload speeds from the Google Home app.

 - Tap Wi-Fi under “Network,” tap Run speed test.

 Note: To view your previous speed test results, tap Wi-Fi Network.
-Results can be found at the bottom.
+Results are at the bottom.

 With Google Assistant